Regexp class can be used to match a pattern against a

 ///

-if the string matched the regular expression,
+/// true if the string matched the regular expression,

-otherwise.
-If false
+/// false otherwise.
+If false is

-/// returned, then the contents of indices
+/// returned, then the contents of indices are

 /// unchanged.